Chapter:A New Home

 "Don't look at me."

 "Come on, just drive us.
 Tomorrow is our last day of school, Rayne."
-Keithie said, rocking on the heels of his feet.
+Keithie said, rocking back and forth on the heels of his feet.

 "Are you kidding me?"

-"And unlike you two, she is the patience and cute one."
-Rayne shot at them, shutting the passenger door after Becky buckle herself in.
+"And unlike you two, she is the patience and the cute one."
+Rayne retorted as she shut the passenger door after making sure that Becky buckle herself in the seat.

-One thing about Rayne, the boys never messed with her—Becky was too innocent and nice to even mess around with Rayne and never does—because she would use her past mix-martial arts moves on them.
-Rayne did mix martial arts from the age of three up to sixteen but stopped since it was interfering with her softball.
+One thing about Rayne was that Greg and Keithie don't mess with her.
+Becky was far too innocent and too nice to mess around, therefore, she never got in trouble with Rayne.
+As for Greg and Keithie, Rayne used her mix-martial arts move on them.
+Being in mix-martial arts from the age of three to sixteen until she stopped because it was interfering with her softball.

 "Well, we get out around two."

 "I get out around three fifteen."
-Becky threw her arms in the air saying making Rayne to smile at her then nodded.
+Becky threw her arms in the air saying making Rayne to smile at her then nodded as she put the Jeep into drive.

 "Alright.
 Do you guys want me to pick you up or—"